renatoleite/RoyalLibrary/README.md

 docker compose up -d
 ```

-Each time the application is started, a standard user and some cars are created.

 ## Run the app

 You can run the application through Visual Studio and the URL created by Docker